Chemotherapy and Radiation Therapy With or Without Metformin Hydrochloride in Treating Patients With Stage III Non-small Cell Lung Cancer

 - Complete blood count(CBC)/differential obtained within 14 days prior to registration on study, with adequate bone marrow function defined as follows:

 - Absolute neutrophil count (ANC) ≥ 1,500 cells/mm3

 - Hemoglobin >= 8.0 g/dl (note: the use of transfusion or other intervention to achieve hemoglobin [Hgb] >= 8.0 g/dl is acceptable)

-- Serum creatinine within normal institutional limits or creatinine clearance must be at least 60 ml/min
+- Adequate renal function within 14 days prior to registration, defined as serum creatinine within normal institutional limits or creatinine clearance must be at least 60 ml/min;

 - If a pleural effusion is present, the following criteria must be met at registration to exclude malignant involvement (incurable M1a disease):

 - When pleural fluid is visible on both the CT scan and on a chest x-ray, a pleuracentesis is required to confirm that the pleural fluid is cytologically negative;

 - Effusions that are minimal (i.e. not visible under ultrasound guidance) and that are too small to safely tap are eligible.

 - Women of childbearing potential and male participants must practice adequate contraception throughout the study;

 You CAN'T join if...